Starting high school safely

 - if no footpath is available, face oncoming traffic and walk as far away from the edge of the road as possible

-- watch out for vehicles entering or leaving driveways, and for cars reversing in car parks
+- watching out for vehicles entering or leaving driveways, and for cars reversing in car parks

-- what to do when you're running late, miss the bus or train, lose your travel pass, feel unsafe travelling to and from school, or it's wet weather.
+What happens if they're running late, miss the bus or train, lose their travel pass, feel unsafe travelling to and from school, or it's wet weather?

-- practice a few excuses you could use if encouraged by others to act unsafely. e.g. I'm not going to do that.
+Practice a few excuses they could use if encouraged by others to act unsafely. e.g. I'm not going to do that.
 If my parents found out I'd be grounded.?